nobooli/POLton/docs/src/trivia-streams.md

 [Suzuhara Lulu's Stomach Growl]

 Her stomach sometimes growls when she's streaming.
-[She immediately admits that her stomach is growling when it's audible because if she stayed silent she'd get more embarrassed.](https://youtu.be/rg0UxxfeTn4?t=2247) ~~Suzuhara Lulu wants to eat hum—.~~ (this was included in the original source, I'll remove it if it's too much of a meme)
+[She immediately admits that her stomach is growling when it's audible because if she stayed silent she'd get more embarrassed.](https://youtu.be/rg0UxxfeTn4?t=2247) ~~Suzuhara Lulu wants to eat hum—.~~ (note: this was included in the original source, I'll remove it if it's too much of a meme)

 [Suzuhara Lulu's Random Cute Singing]